ChrisSeattle/snake-cafe/test_plan.md

 # snake_cafe_test_plan

-parse_user_input, get_order

-The following functions will not have testing at this time.
+The following functions will not have testing at this time, along with reasons.

 - greeting() only has a print output.
 No additional testing.

 - show_menu() only does a print of output.
 No additonal testing.

+- current_sub_total() takes no inputs.
+Operates on current order state

 - display_order() only has print output.
 No additional testing.